manojijthadani/chirp/docs/architecture_design.md

 Chirp provides a robust foundation for building concurrent, message-driven applications in C++.
 The architecture emphasizes simplicity, type safety, and performance while maintaining flexibility for future enhancements.
 The modular design allows for easy extension and customization to meet specific application requirements.

-The framework's thread-safe message passing system, combined with its template-based type safety, makes it suitable for a wide range of concurrent programming scenarios, from simple service communication to complex distributed systems.
+The framework's thread-safe message passing system, combined with its template-based type safety and object-oriented message handler interface, makes it suitable for a wide range of concurrent programming scenarios, from simple service communication to complex distributed systems.
+The recent refactoring to member function-based handlers provides better encapsulation and state management capabilities.